Uzbekistan

 General country information

-Population: 27,5 million (2008)
+Population: 31.574 million (2016)

 Capital: Tashkent

-Head of the Government: Prime Minister - Shavkat Miromonovich MIRZIYOEV
+Head of the Government: Prime Minister - Shavkat Miromonovich Mirziyoev

 Parliament: The Oliy Majlis of the Republic of Uzbekistan consisting of two chambers - the Legislative Chamber (the lower chamber) and the Senate (the upper chamber).